sudorandom/kmcd.dev/content/posts/2026/http2-from-scratch-part-3/index.md

 At its core, HPACK uses two tables to translate between full headers and small integer indices:

 1.  **Static Table**: A predefined, read-only table containing 61 of the most common headers.
 For example, `{':method', 'GET'}` is entry #2.
 Every HTTP/2 client and server knows this table.
 2.  **Dynamic Table**: A small, temporary table that is specific to a single connection.
-If you send a header that's not in the static table (like a custom `x-request-id`), it can be added to the dynamic table.
+In a full HPACK implementation, if you send a header that's not in the static table (like a custom `x-request-id`), it can be added to the dynamic table.
 On the next request, you can just send its index instead of the full header again.
+For this part, we will focus solely on the Static Table.

 Our journey into HPACK will start with the basics.
 We'll implement a decoder that understands the static table and indexed headers.
 We'll leave the dynamic table handling for the next article.